lhao03/lhao03.github.io/content/blog/cs-edu.md

 If you do like web development, you can learn the same things KodeWithKlossy and SheCodes teaches (and way more) at [freecodecamp](https://www.freecodecamp.org/) FOR FREE.

-*KodeWithKlossy does have a free version too, but I still think the curriculum and topics are lacking (only focussing on front-end for web developement) and excluding (iOS development).
+*KodeWithKlossy does have a free version too, but I still think the curriculum and topics are lacking (only focussing on front-end for web development) and exclusionary (iOS development).
 I don't know much about data science but it's nice to see that as an area to learn about.*

 {{ blogImg(img="kwk-free.png") }}
 {{ blogImg(img="kwk-free-curr.png") }}